photoTeachers for a Better Belize

 Purpose and Goals

-TFABB's goal is to help equip Toledo's primary-school teachers and principals with the training, supplies, and facilities they need to help their students achieve educational, and ultimately economic, success.
+TFABB's goal is to help equip Toledo's preschool and primary-school teachers and principals with the training, supplies, and facilities they need to help their students achieve educational, and ultimately economic, success.
 TFABB hopes its efforts will help break the cycle of poverty and dependency that plagues Toledo's villages by empowering teachers there to increase the number of children who finish elementary school, pass the national high school entrance exam, attend high school, and achieve long-term economic success.
 Inherent in our process of strengthening teaching abilities is a continuing dialogue with the educators and people of the region about how our efforts can best benefit Toledo's students.

 History